Isaac Adewole: Ministerial nomination and appointment

 The Academic Staff Union of Universities (ASUU) lauded his nomination and described him as a "round peg in a round hole suitable for president's change agenda".
 In his remarks, chairman of the union Professor Olusegun Ajiboye described the nomination as a "right step towards the change that Nigeria needs by appointing change agents who have achieved global recognition in their chosen academic career and have unblemished administrative records".

 The Guardian reported that Dr. Ademola Aremu, the National Treasurer of the Union, said that the story of Prof. Adewole 'IFA' as we popularly called him is the story of someone who has been destined to serve humanity.
 His achievements as a provost of the college of medicine made him to receive overwhelming support from the university community when he indicated interest to serve on the university governing council and later on as vice chancellor.
 As vice chancellor, he totally turned the university around in terms of staff and student welfare, academically, University of Ibadan unarguably became the best in Nigeria and one of the best in Africa.

 In the same vein, the chairman of the University of Ibadan Senior Staff Association of Universities Wale Akinremi said "the nomination of Prof. Isaac Folorunsho Adewole as a minister was received by the university of Ibadan community with great enthusiasm.
 We can vouch for his professional pedigree and administrative competence."

 On 11 November 2015, Adewole was appointed as minister of health in Buhari's administration.
 He called for stakeholders in the health sector to collaborate enable the ministry achieve Buhari's health agenda.
 According to The Nation, Adewole said for the apex policy on health to be achieved, we need to work together and working together means we can make a huge difference.
 We have been described as a generation that enjoyed better health when we were young than now and our aim is to bring back the health care system we enjoyed when we were young.

 In his capacity as minister, Adewole was appointed by WHO Director-General Tedros Adhanom Ghebreyesus to serve on the Independent High-level Commission on Non-Communicable Diseases from 2018 until 2019.
 In addition, he is a member of the Family Planning 2020 (FP2020) Reference Group.

-His tenure as minister ended in May 2019 as minister of health.
+His tenure as minister of health ended in May 2019.